Code-Parrot-ai/10x-frontend-developer/intermediate/mobx-zustand.md

 export default TodoList;
 ```

+For more code examples visit the documentation [here](https://mobx.js.org/README.html).

 ## Zustand

 Zustand is a minimalistic state management solution known for its simplicity and ease of use.
 It's lightweight and performs well in smaller projects or for developers who prefer a more straightforward solution.
 While it lacks the extensive ecosystem and community support of Redux, Zustand's simplicity makes it a good choice for projects where a more structured and opinionated approach like Redux is not necessary​